- The Danger of Air Pollution

 “Approximately 10.8% of participants had chronic kidney disease.
 Each 10 μg/m3 increase in the concentration of fine particulate matter at a participant’s address was associated with a 1.3-times higher odds of having the disease.
 This link was significantly stronger in urban areas, males, younger participants, and participants without comorbid diseases.”

-China is also trying to find solutions by providing funding for the research.
+China is trying to find Air Pollution solutions

 The emission control and management program were implemented in 126 Chinese cities, including the major ones like Beijing, Shannxi Province, Tianjin Municipality, Hebei Province, and Inner Mongolia.
-It provided support to develop a pollution-reduction plan that will reduce pollutants such as nitrogen dioxide (NO2), sulfur dioxide (SO2), and particulate matter of 10 microns or less.
+It provided support to develop a pollution-reduction plan that will reduce pollutants such as nitrogen dioxide (NO2), sulfur dioxide (SO2), and 10 microns or less particulate matter.
 In addition to health benefits, this initiative is supposed to save money by reducing energy waste.

 A report from the US embassy stated that the overall air pollution reduction hasn’t been significant or permanent despite China being involved in making some improvements.
 This got us thinking about what could be done differently next time.
 Does China need to consider its environmental impact?

 The US Embassy in Beijing conducted a study on the air quality in China’s big cities.
-The researchers used special equipment to measure the concentration of harmful gases such as Total Suspended Particulate Matter (TSP) and nitrogen dioxide and other ambient gases like carbon monoxide, sulfur dioxide, ozone, etc. The testing was done during different times of day throughout the year on several days.
-A total of 50 tests were performed from 2007-2010 by taking samples at random locations, including busy street intersections and highways.
+The researchers used special equipment to measure the concentration of harmful gases such as Total Suspended Particulate Matter (TSP) and nitrogen dioxide, and other ambient gases like carbon monoxide, sulfur dioxide, ozone, etc. The testing was done during different times of day throughout the year on several days.
+Fifty tests were performed from 2007 to 2010 by taking samples at random locations, including busy intersections and highways.